kubereboot/website/content/docs/_index.md

 GO111MODULE=on make
 ```

-You can find the current preferred version of Golang in the [go.mod file](go.mod).
+You can find the current preferred version of Golang in the [go.mod file](https://github.com/kubereboot/kured/blob/main/go.mod).

 If you are interested in contributing code to kured, please take a look at
 our [development][development] docs.

-[development]: DEVELOPMENT.md
+[development]: development.md

 ## Frequently Asked/Anticipated Questions